TikTok Conspiracy Theories

 Social Science One – Ecosystems of Disinformation

 In 2018, Deen Freelon, Daniel Kreiss, Shannon McGregor, Megan Squire and I applied for a grant from the ill-fated Social Science One initiative through which Facebook was to make large datasets available to researchers.
-Two years later, we got it; and four years later, we are still working on it.
-But I swear it is getting done!
-I have been running the qualitative team and have taken a general leadership role getting the project finished (which clearly I am not succeeding at very well).
-Here’s the general summary of the current paper, which has involved a tremendous amount of quant and qual analysis and about eight people:
+Two years later, we got it; and five years later, we are still working on it.
+I run the qualitative team and have taken a general leadership role getting the project finished (which clearly I am not succeeding at very well).
+We are currently finishing final edits to two papers: one the main paper with the following findings, and another paper that’s almost finished investigating disinformation as narrative and its cathartic role for adherents.
+We will submit both of these in Spring 2024.

 Using a mixed-methods, chronological, and relational approach, we examine how disinformation differentially spreads through the internet in a hybrid media system We analyze three U.S.-based case studies of disinformation: one targeted to right-leaning audiences, one to left-leaning audiences, and one without a clear ideological orientation.
 The right-wing case concerns false allegations that high school student David Hogg—present during a mass shooting in Parkland, Florida and subsequent gun rights activist—was a “crisis actor.”
 The left-wing case is the Steele Dossier’s ostensibly false allegations of Russian kompromat on President Trump (popularly known as the “pee tape”).
 The non-ideological case is a fabricated story about a man winning the lottery and dumping manure on his bosses’ lawn.
 Using large Facebook and Twitter datasets as our starting point, we trace the origins and dynamics of disinformation, including the migration of disinformative narratives between media formats, sources, and platforms.
 While these are unique empirical cases, analytically they reveal dynamics that we can logically generalize to other cases and that can guide further research.
 We find that disinformation originates from mainstream media, social media, and so-called “fake news” websites, revealing how disinformation is not simply a problem of platforms.
 Regardless of origin, disinformative narratives reverberate across media formats, taking different forms as they circulate through the media ecosystem.
 Second, these cases reveal a complex relationship between disinformation and mainstream media, with news media covering disinformation in detail, seemingly sometimes to debunk it, sometimes to amplify it, and sometimes amplifying it while debunking it.
 This suggests that the “information quality” metric often used to distinguish legitimate news sites from disinformative sources fails to capture the complexity of disinformation and its pervasiveness.
 Third, we find different dynamics at play in our right- and left-wing disinformation cases.
 While the right-wing case largely follows the common narrative of disinformation in which fringe sites originate and amplify false content as it moves through mainstream media to broader audiences, the mainstream media played a key role in furthering the “pee tape” narrative through humor, satire, and more traditional news and political coverage.
 We also find that non-ideological disinformation has enormous uptake and is shared across political lines.